Maggie Hogan, MS, CCC-SLP

 Maggie first graduated from University of Southern California with a Bachelor of Arts in English.
-While working as a substitute teacher, she knew she wanted to help people in a more individualized way so she went back to school to to pursue speech-language pathology.
+While working as a substitute teacher, she knew she wanted to help people in a more individualized way, so she went back to school to pursue speech-language pathology.
 She graduated from California State University, Sacramento with a Bachelor and Masters of Science degree in Speech-Language Pathology and Audiology.
 Maggie’s professional experience includes over 10 years of experience working with children who have special needs.
 She specializes in childhood apraxia of speech and has a solid foundation working with children diagnosed with receptive and expressive language delays, autism and other neurodevelopmental conditions affecting their communications skills.
 Additionally, Maggie has experience and is passionate about assessing and administering therapy to adults who stutter, who have suffered a stroke, traumatic brain injury (TBI) or other acquired neurological diagnoses.
-Maggie also has experience working with the transgender population and people of all ages who have been diagnosed with a tongue thrusts and articulation differences.
+Maggie also has experience working with the transgender population and people of all ages who have been diagnosed with a tongue thrusts and articulation differences

-Dani is a California-licensed speech language pathology assistant and the clinical supervisor at tuLIPS.
-She received her Bachelors of Science degree in Speech-Language Pathology and Audiology at California State University of Sacramento (CSUS).
-She is a member of California and Speech-Language-Hearing Association (CSHA) and an associate member of the American Speech and Hearing Association (ASHA).
+Dani received her Bachelors of Science degree in Speech-Language Pathology and Audiology at California State University of Sacramento (CSUS),this is also where she received her SLPA certification.
 Dani has experience in treating a variety of speech and language disorders.
-She works with children and adults with varying diagnoses including Autism spectrum disorder, articulation delays, aural rehabilitation, childhood apraxia of speech, and expressive/receptive language delays.
+She works with children and adults with varying diagnoses including Autism spectrum disorder, articulation delays, aural rehabilitation, childhood apraxia of speech, and expressive/receptive language delays, just to name a few.
 Dani previously worked at a non-public school working with clients diagnosed with developmental disabilities and learning disorders.
 She attends various workshops and conferences to find new and innovative ways to approach each therapy session.
 She loves working with clients to make speech therapy a fun place to come!